MonolithProjects/ansible-github_actions_runner/README.md

 Example Playbook
 ----------------

-In this example the role will deploy (or redeploy) the GitHub Actions runner service (default version ins ) and register the runner for the GitHub repo.
+In this example the role will deploy (or redeploy) the GitHub Actions runner service (version 2.165.2) and register the runner for the GitHub repo.

 ```yaml
 ---